Dog and Cat Allergy Treatments in Canton

 Does your pet seem to be itching and scratching like there’s no tomorrow?
 Is he shaking his ears or having smelly discharge?
-The underlying cause could be allergies!
+The underlying cause could be cat and dog allergies!
 Similar to humans, our pets can become highly sensitive to certain things in their environment, be they allergens, pollens, grasses, or parasites.
 The difference is that while our bodies react by releasing histamine and causing hay fever, pets react by becoming inflamed and itchy, especially in their ears, paws, and around the rear end.

 The key to pet dermatology is being able to detect and treat them before they become more severe and cause secondary infections, such as bacterial and yeast infections of the skin, ears, and paws.
 The Southeast, including Georgia, is the area of the US most affected by not only seasonal allergies but also skin parasites such as fleas, ticks, and various mites.

 At Riverstone Animal Hospital, we see pets for seasonal allergies and various other skin and ear problems on a regular basis.
 We’re well-equipped to help you and your pet find relief and keep their condition under control with dog and cat allergy treatments.

 At Riverstone Animal Hospital, we go above and beyond basic pet care.
 We work hard to exceed your expectations by delivering the highest quality veterinary care and customer service.
 Our goal is to partner with you in managing your pet’s health and to provide support whenever you and your pet need us.

 We offer our patients personalized care that’s perfectly suited to their needs.
 Our animal hospital in Canton is staffed with a team of dedicated, knowledgeable, and friendly pet care professionals.
 Whether you’re a first-time visitor or a long-term client, you and your pet will be treated with the respect, care, and compassion that you deserve.